mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #xxxx.

-Either update the [Release notes](/docs/source/release/) or state "Does not need to be in the release notes."
+[Release notes](/docs/source/release/): <!-- Replace with a link to the updated file or state "Does not need to be in the release notes." -->

 ---